CCPrefix: Counterfactual Contrastive Prefix-Tuning for Many-Class Classification

-\item \textbf{DBPedia} is an ontology dataset with structured information extracted from WikiPedia.
-We privately set a 10\% of the training dataset as the validation set.

-\item \textbf{FewNERD} is a manually large-scale, fine-grained dataset of entity typing containing 66 fine-grained entity types.
-In our work, we only consider the inter task, where train/dev/test splits may share coarse-grained types while keeping the fine-grained entity types mutually disjoint. \end{itemize}
+\begin{itemize} \item \textbf{TACRED}, \textbf{TACREV} and \textbf{ReTACRED} are used widely for relation classification.
+While TACRED is the origin, TACREV and ReTACRED are its revised versions with modifications in test sets and some relation tpyes. \item \textbf{SemEval} is a traditional dataset for RC. \item \textbf{DBPedia} is an ontology dataset with structured information extracted from WikiPedia.
+We privately set a 10\% of the training dataset as the validation set. \item \textbf{FewNERD} is a manually large-scale dataset of entity typing containing 66 fine-grained entity types.
+We focus on the inter-task, where train/dev/test splits may share coarse-grained types while keeping the fine-grained entity types mutually disjoint. \end{itemize}

 More details of these datasets are shown in \Cref{tab:dataset_stats}.
-For evaluation, we use $F_1$ scores as the metric for RC, and mean accuracy for TC and ET. \begingroup \endgroup
+For evaluation, we use $F_1$ scores as the metric for RC, and mean accuracy for TC and ET. \begingroup